Skip to main content

 1. First, Roles must be enabled in your plan (see above).

-Note: Only Super Admins can enable or disable Roles.
+Note: Only Super Admins can enable or disable the Roles feature.

 Let's briefly review the process and then dive into detail in the sections below.